-For the end-user: Wayfinder provides a consistent discovery experience over all the resources that use it.
+For the end-user: Wayfinder provides a consistent discovery experience over all the resources that use it, often in their own language.
 Depending on settings it can even remember the users' home organisation across services.
 There's more on this in the OpenAthens Wayfinder UX page.

 What does Wayfinder mean for a service (e.g. publisher)?